Panda Qing Bao: Representative for World Wildlife Day

 Life Journey of Panda Qing Bao

-Early Life: Since her birth, Qing Bao has thrived under the careful care of the China Giant Panda Protection and Research Center.
-Along with her brother Qing Zai, she has become a star attraction, drawing the admiration of numerous visitors and panda enthusiasts.
+Early Life: From the moment she was born, Qing Bao flourished under the dedicated care of the China Giant Panda Protection and Research Center.
+Alongside her brother, Qing Zai, she quickly became a beloved star, charming visitors and panda enthusiasts with her playful antics and endearing personality.

 International Collaboration: In late 2024, Qing Bao embarked on an exciting new chapter by traveling to the United States with her companion panda Bao Li (宝力).
 This international collaboration aims to advance giant panda conservation research and promote cross-cultural exchange between China and the U.S.